Sign In Forgot Password

 Drash and Service Workshop

-Rabbi Benjamin will guide students and parents in responding to the text with their own questions and walk through the Shabbat morning service.
-Meets June 6, 7pm
+Students and parents are guided through responding to the text with their own questions and walked through the Shabbat morning service, with Sarah Shine Meets May 15, 7:00-8:00

 B'nei Mitzvah Treasury